RevanthKavuri/delta-demo/README.md

 # delta-demo
-This a demo for git
+This a demo for git.